 The problem

 Heads met in a glass-walled room.
-The verdict was unanimous: the company had data
+The verdict was unanimous: the company had data islands and money leaks.
+They needed to know three things in real time:

 Where inventory actually was (shop shelf, district transfer queue, regional warehouse, or in transit).